bettergamingchair/public-discord-bot/README.md

-# Ticket Bot With HTML Trnascripts
+# Ticket Bot With HTML Transcripts
 A public ticket bot with HTML Transcripts.